aakarsh-1123/Surge/README.md

 ## Combustor Independent model (Images_generation, CNN1, CNN2 and CNN3)

 Extracted time and pressure arrays from all the 4 datasets( noise and unstable datasets from each of the 2 combustors) and sliced them into many sub-arrays, each of them used for plotting pressure versus time values.
 All the plots are converted into images and saved in png format.
+Pixel value of each image is 288*432.
 Link for the image files of all the 4 datasets are given below:-
 Combustor1 Noise-
 Combustor1 Instability-
 Combustor2 Noise-
 Combustor2 Instability-

-###CNN1 -
+### Working of the CNN model
+The model contains 2 convolutional layers followed by 2 fully connected layers.
+Both the convolutional layers are passed through a 3*3 filter, a relu activation and a maxpooling layer of 2*2 dimension.
+The output generated from the convolutional layers are flattened and passed through 2 ANN layers, one with relu activation and the classifier layer with sigmoid activation as it does binary classification.

+### CNN1
+Used the image pixel arrays of pressure-time plots of combustor1 as input and their labels as output.
+Shuffled them in such a manner that each array is still linked to its label as their index is same in their respective arrays.
+Split datasets into training and testing data and fed into the cnn model built using keras.

+### CNN2
+Merged the input and output array  corresponding to combustor1 with that of combustor2 separately.
+Shuffled them and split it into training and testing dataset.
+Fed datas into the cnn model built using keras.

+### CNN3
+Used the input and output array corresponding to combustor1 as training dataset and that of combustor2 as testing dataset.
+Fed datas into the cnn model built using keras.

 ## Repository Structure